Hahn-Schickard/Stoppable/README.md

 * compiler with C++17 support
 * cmake 3.24.0 >= - build system generator, used by package generator as well
 * python3 - used by utilities and package generator
-* conan 2.4.0 >= - dependency handler/package generator, see [SSO Wiki](https://ssowiki.hsg.privat/en/Softwareentwicklung/Cpp/Conan_Package_Manager) for installation
+* conan 2.4.0 >= - dependency handler/package generator

 ### Optional

 * ninja - build system (alternative to `make`)
-* clang-format >=19.1.4 - to use formatting tools
+* clang-format >=15.0.7 - to use formatting tools
-* clang-tidy >=19.1.4 - to use static code analysis
+* clang-tidy >=15.0.7 - to use static code analysis
 * lcov - to generate code coverage reports
 * valgrind - to run memory analysis
 * doxygen 1.9.8 >= - to generate documentation from code